Skip to main content

 What makes a great product vision statement?

-It’s easy to get the two mixed up, and there is definitely some overlap, but the key difference is that your company goals tend to be broader and more conceptual, whereas designing a vision for a product is usually more about what you want that specific thing to do for people and its position in the market.
+It’s easy to mix the two up, and there is overlap, but the key difference is that company goals tend to be broader and more conceptual, whereas a product vision is about what you want that specific product to do for people and how it positions in the market.

-As an example, let’s take a look at some product vision examples from Disney, Apple, and Amazon:
+As an example, here are vision statements from Disney, Apple, and Amazon:

-These are all solid aims, but they each refer to their respective companies as entities, rather than specific products.
-While a product vision statement should absolutely align with your company’s overall goals, there is a difference between the two statements.
+These are all solid aims, but each refers to its respective company as an entity, rather than to a specific product.
+While a product vision statement should align with company goals, the two statements are different.

-Apple, for example, has set out its stall to create great products and make a positive impact on the world, but that’s not a vision for any specific product.
-If we were to try and draft a vision statement for the iPhone line instead, we might look at how Steve Jobs pitched it during its initial debut: “An iPod, a phone, an internet mobile communicator; a revolutionary and magical product that is literally five years ahead of any other mobile phone.”
+Apple, for example, has set out its stall to create great products and make a positive impact on the world.
+That’s not a vision for any specific product.
+If we drafted a vision statement for the iPhone instead, we might look at how Steve Jobs pitched it during its initial debut: “An iPod, a phone, an internet mobile communicator; a revolutionary and magical product that is literally five years ahead of any other mobile phone.”

-And then we could refine that to something like: ‘To offer a magical experience that’s always years ahead of the competition.’
-But, you know… We probably don’t need to teach Apple what its goals are for iPhones.
+We could refine that to something like: ‘To offer a magical experience that’s always years ahead of the competition.’
+Apple probably doesn’t need our help here.

-Either way, a great product vision statement should be clear, concise, and really compelling.
-But it should also be actionable.
-That means it should provide a clear direction for your team to move towards, without sacrificing that sense of lofty ambition.
+Either way, a great product vision statement should be clear, concise, and compelling.
+It should also be actionable, which means providing a clear direction for the team without sacrificing ambition.

 Mission statement vs vision statement

-Generally, the difference between these two terms is that a mission statement refers to the now, and a vision statement refers to the future.
-Your mission statement sets out why a company or product exists, and what sets it apart.
+The difference between these two terms is that a mission statement describes the now, and a vision statement describes the future.
+A mission statement sets out why a company or product exists and what sets it apart.

-A vision statement shares some overlap, but the idea is to think about what you ultimately want your product to achieve.
-What’s the main goal?
-The big dream?
-What is your ideal outcome for the future?
-That’s what a vision statement explores.
+A vision statement shares some overlap, but the focus is on what you ultimately want your product to achieve.
+The main goal.
+The big dream.
+The ideal outcome for the future.

-So how do you manage all that?
-A great start is to use our free vision statement template, which can help do some of the thinking for you.
+A great place to start is with our free vision statement template, which does some of the thinking for you.

-The format we use here is straightforward enough to help you articulate your goals by breaking down your product’s purpose, audience, and market positioning:
+The format breaks down your product’s purpose, audience, and market positioning:

 Product vision examples